annaesvensson/yellow-generate/README.md

 If you don't want that a page is cached, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

-## How to find broken links

-You can find broken links at the [command line](https://github.com/annaesvensson/yellow-core).
-It is quite normal for pages to be renamed, files to be removed and links to no longer work.
-Don’t worry, it's not hard to find and fix broken links.
-Open a terminal window.
-Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php generate` and `php yellow.php check`.
-This will generate a static website and find broken links.
-Edit the pages shown.
-To clean the static website type: `php yellow.php clean`.

-If you don't want that a page is checked, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

 ## Examples

 Content file with option for generating a static website: